Sedona-Solutions/sdn-angularjs-seed/README.md

 run `npm test` to launch unit tests

+##### Coverage reports

+`npm test` automatically generates html and json coverage reports in target/coverage.

+However, some mapping issues, due to BabelJS transpilation, still need to be fixed.
+Thereby, the previously mentioned reports are, for now, related to the ES5 transpiled JS code.
+Due to isparta deprecation and issues on it (douglasduteil/isparta#38), istanbul (gotwarlost/istanbul#429) and remap-istanbul (SitePen/remap-istanbul#1), there is still some work in progress on that case.

+Related issue : #5.

+##### EMFile issue

+The `npm test` script could, on some systems, run into a EMFILE error.
+We use rolaveric/karma-systemjs but you can look at Workiva/karma-jspm#97 for the description of a similar issue, and some resolutions.

 #### End to end

 run `npm run wd` to launch the webdriver server